 Distillation process has been used where there is a significant level of free acid remaining in the spent pickle liquor.
 Purified hydrochloric acid, at the azeotropic concentration of around 15 % is recovered from the ‘overs’ while the concentrated ferrous chloride liquor is recovered from the ‘bottoms’.
 This process only recovers the ‘free acid’ values.
 In one variation of this process, the ferric chloride accumulating in the bottom is crystallized out.
 In another variation, the acid retardation ion exchange process is used to reduce the acidity of the liquid ferrous chloride by product.

 Sulphuric acid distillation Process

-When the main purpose in the operation of a pyrohydrolysis plant is the production of high quality iron oxide powder, then a reactor design that combines the energy efficiency of a spray roasting furnace with the homogeneous and stable process conditions of a fluidized bed process is adopted.
-This needs higher investments in the dedusting and gas quenching technologies.
+When the main purpose in the operation of a pyro-hydrolysis plant is the production of high quality iron oxide powder, then a reactor design which combines the energy efficiency of a spray roasting furnace with the homogeneous and stable process conditions of a fluidized bed process is adopted.
+This needs higher investments in the de-dusting and gas quenching technologies.

-Hydrothermal regeneration process is relatively newer technology.
+Hydro-thermal regeneration process is relatively newer technology.
 It replaces the directly fired furnace and gas / liquid absorption by an alternative process route consisting of oxidation and hydrolysis.
-Formation of Fe2O3 takes place in liquid phase which reduces the consumption of heat energy.
-The concentration of regenerated acid is equal to waste acid total HCl concentration .This concentration of regenerated acid can be increased to a level higher than 30 % by using a preconcentrator.
-The iron oxide quality produced by this process is comparable to pyrohyrolytic processes in terms of Chloride ion contamination.
-However specific surface of particles is adjustable to much higher figures by tuning of the hydolysis conditions.
+Formation of ferric oxide takes place in liquid phase which reduces the consumption of heat energy.
+The concentration of regenerated acid is equal to waste acid total HCl concentration .This concentration of regenerated acid can be increased to a level higher than 30 % by using a pre-concentrator.
+The iron oxide quality produced by this process is comparable to pyro-hydrolytic processes in terms of the chloride ion contamination.
+However specific surface of particles is adjustable to much higher figures by tuning of the hydrolysis conditions.